ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 ### Additional Details

+- Unless specified otherwise, students will defend their senior thesis on the Tuesday during which their name is referenced in the course schedule.
+For instance, students who are scheduled to present on Week Eleven should be prepared to give their presentation on Tuesday, March 28, 2023.
 - Students must upload a PDF of their senior thesis presentation slides to the `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to